 One of the things that makes us a unique Boychoir is our focus on travel.
 Every boy who sings with us travels.

-When we learn a new piece, we also talk about its history and context, we study the language and dialect used, we learn about its poetry, and we listen to its particular musical voice.
+When we learn a new piece, we also talk about its history and context, study the language and dialect used, learn about its poetry, and listen to its particular musical voice.
 This process gives our boys an opportunity to engage with many of the world’s cultures.
 And in doing so, they develop an understanding of their global community and practice the empathy skills they need to build personal connections.

 2018 will also feature a change in our published materials, as we will publish them in Spanish and English throughout the three-year cycle.
 We are planning our tours to expand and enhance the boys’ discovery and understanding of Latin music, choosing destinations where the Hispanic culture is strong, both in and out of the United States.
 We look forward to learning and growing together as we explore the Spanish world through music.